ixartz/Next-js-Boilerplate/README.md

 OR

-To run using Docker and getting the image from the Docker Hub:
+Using Docker and getting the image from the Docker Hub:
 ```shell
 docker run -dp 3000:3000 dletyk/twitter-frontend:v1.0.0
 ```